Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 Advantages and Disadvantages of Flat Belts

-The following are the advantages and disadvantage of belts drive.
+The following are the advantages and disadvantages of belt drive.

 Advantages